fboerncke/alexa-time-api-abuse/README.md

 ## Code example

-You might have to do some adjustments though.
+When working with arrays you might have to do some adjustments.
 If you want to iterate within a loop over 8 elements while Time.seconds() runs from 0 to 59 or Time.milliseconds() runs from 0 to 9999 there is some work to do not to run out of bounds.

 For example have a look at the following piece of code: